jmeaster30/cellular-automata/README.md

   "000000"
 }

-kernal_width = 3 -- the width of the kernal or neighborhood centered on the current cell kernal_height = 3 -- the height of the kernal or neighborhood centered on the current cell
+kernel_width = 3 -- the width of the kernel_width or neighborhood centered on the current cell
+kernel_height = 3 -- the height of the kernel or neighborhood centered on the current cell

+get_neighbors = false -- when false you get a lua array of the number of neighbors of each state. when true you get a 1d lua array of the entire kernel

 updates_per_second = 60 -- this controls how frequently the grid updates
 ```